SapienzaInteractiveGraphicsCourse/final-project-ll-team/README.md

 - **Grand Prix**, a little tournament of three races where there is a cumulative score for each of them;
 - **Single race**, if the user wants to run one race only, just select the single race truck in the main menu during the game.

 Every race is composed of three laps and is a competition between the user car and three other CPU-controlled cars.
+We have implemented three different race trucks freely inspired on the originals by Nintendo: these are *Luigi Circuit*, *Bowser's Castle* and *Rainbow Road* such that each of them has its own peculiarities and personalized characteristics.

 ### Character selection